Ekaterine Khvedelidze - Biography

 Ekaterine Khvedelidze performs in the spirit of her patron and mentor Zhukov, who was the first to present a complete recording of Alexander Scriabin's piano sonatas.
 In Khvedelidze's own interpretations of Scriabin in particular, it becomes clear why Zhukov saw her as his artistic successor.

-With the upcoming performances of Scriabin's Piano Concerto in F-sharp Minor (a.o. in November 2022 with the Leipzig Symphony Orchestra), which was largely inspired by Chopin's piano concertos, and the juxtapositions of the 24 Préludes by Chopin and Scriabin, with which Ekaterine Khvedelidze regularly appears in concert, it is possible to approach the artist's core repertoire in different ways.
+With the performances of Scriabin's Piano Concerto in F sharp minor (including with the Leipzig Symphony Orchestra), which was largely inspired by Chopin's piano concertos, and the juxtapositions of the 24 Préludes by Chopin and Scriabin, with which Ekaterine Khvedelidze regularly appears in concert, it is possible to approach the artist's core repertoire in different ways.

 en_GB